 Keep the pastry dough cold.
 Remove from refrigerator just before baking.
 This ensured a flaky pastry.
 Softer or room temperature dough, doesn’t puff up and tends to becomes too dense.

-For this recipe, I make a mixed vegetable filling in a Fry-pan or Skillet on the stove -top, or my electric pressure cooker, Instant Pot.
 I combine assorted vegetables like bell pepper, frozen peas, frozen corn, gold potatoes and cook them with aromatics and Indian spices.
 I like to add paneer to this mix.
 It not only adds protein to the dish, but the creamy paneer goes really well with the flaky puff pastry.
-I use this filling to make Vegetable Panini too.
+I use this filling to make Vegetable Paninis as well.

 I make these puffs as appetizers, or as tea-time snacks, and, they make for great school lunches for kids too.
 But I keep switching the filling.
 I serve them as-is, or with tomato ketchup, Sriracha or cilantro chutney.